Meet the KTVL News Team

 Rick Tillery - Evening Anchor

 Rick Tillery is very excited to join the News 10 team here in southern Oregon and Northern California.
 He comes to the Rogue Valley from the Washington, D.C. area.
-He says the valley has so much to offer he's not sure where to start first, from cycling to skiing and hiking there's so much to do.
+Rick enjoys exploring the area both by hitting the roads on his bike and hiking through the incredible natural forests.

 He's also worked at KLFY in Lafayette, La., WXII in Winston-Salem, N.C., KCEN in Waco, Texas, a production house in Sacramento, and The Washington Bureau in Washington, DC.
 He's labored in just about every position in the newsroom, from editor to producer to reporter and as an anchor.